Scarlet Witch: Empyre

 During the "Empyre" storyline, flashbacks reveal that against the advice of Doctor Strange, Wanda tried to atone for her past sins and mistakes by addressing the genocide of 16 million mutants on the island Genosha committed years earlier at the hands of Cassandra Nova.
 She spends a year gathering arcane artifacts to redeem herself unaware the nation of Krakoa had already established resurrection protocols to bring back dead mutants and prevent further deaths.
 Her attempt to resurrect the millions of Genoshan mutants goes awry causing the mutants to return as zombies.
-Wanda sought help from Doctor Strange, who is able to counter Wanda's spell but informs her that it will take roughly 30 days for her spell to wear off.
+Wanda sought help from Strange, who is able to counter Wanda's spell but informs her that it will take roughly 30 days for her spell to wear off.
 So he creates a barrier around Genosha to prevent any undead from leaving.
 However, the barrier did not stop the living from entering the island though.
 Around this time, a group of Cotati had set up base on Genosha as part of an attempted invasion of Wakanda, leading them to being attacked by the undead.
 A team of X-Men is sent to investigate as the Gateways on Krakoa were being affected and are soon overwhelmed by both aliens and Cotati until the spell wears off.
 After the Genoshan undead turn to dust, the X-Men leave unaware that these events had been caused by the Scarlet Witch.
-Since then, Wanda has continued to work with the Avengers and recently worked with a team of heroes that fought Cotati agents in the Savage Land.
+Since then, Wanda has continued to work with the Avengers and worked with a team of heroes that fought Cotati agents in the Savage Land.

 Hellfire Gala

 Even though they are not related by blood, Magneto still believes there is a bond between himself and Wanda Maximoff and invites her to the first annual Hellfire Gala.
 Still ashamed of her actions against the mutant population via M-Day, Wanda declines and only agrees to see Magneto in private.
-After he promises to help alleviate the tension between herself and the mutant nation of Krakoa, they share a dance.
+After he promises to help alleviate the tension between herself and Krakoa, they share a dance.
 Soon afterwards, Wanda is seemingly found dead by her son Speed.